How flexibility can enhance catalysis

 \section{Abstract}

 Conformational changes are observed in many enzymes, but their role in catalysis is highly controversial.
 Here we present a theoretical model that illustrates how rigid catalysts can be fundamentally limited and how a conformational change induced by substrate binding can overcome this limitation, ultimately enabling barrier-free catalysis.
-The model is deliberately minimal, but the principles it illustrates are general and consistent with many unique features of proteins as well as with previous informal proposals to explain the superiority of enzymes over other classes of catalysts.
+The model is deliberately minimal, but the principle it illustrates {\c is} general and consistent with unique features of proteins as well as with previous informal proposals to explain the superiority of enzymes over other classes of catalysts.
 Implementing the discriminative switch suggested by the model could help overcome limitations currently encountered in the design of artificial catalysts.

 Enzymes can accelerate chemical reactions to a level currently unmatched by artificial catalysts from heterogeneous catalysis~\cite{Greeley.2015}, supramolecular chemistry~\cite{Sanders.1998}, catalytic antibodies~\cite{Tawfik.1994} or computational protein design~\cite{Lovelock.2022}.
 Could it be that enzymes follow different principles~\cite{Jencks.1975,Kirby.2000,swiegers2008mechanical} or are they simply better~\cite{Knowles.1991}?
 An often-cited difference between enzymes and other catalysts is that enzymes commonly exhibit conformational changes, including along their catalytic cycle~\cite{Henzler-Wildman.20073id}, while artificial catalysts are generally rigid.
 Following the principle of transition state stabilization -- the cornerstone of catalysis theory -- indeed leads to the design of rigid catalysts~\cite{Pauling.1946,Tawfik.1994,Lovelock.2022}.
-On the other hand, the role that flexibility may play in enzyme catalysis is currently very controversial~\cite{Kamerlin.2010,Kohen.2015,Agarwal.2019}.
+On the other hand, the role that flexibility{\c, i.e., degrees of freedom internal to the catalyst,} may play in enzyme catalysis is currently very controversial~\cite{Kamerlin.2010,Kohen.2015,Agarwal.2019}.